gdi3d/learning-to-build/docs/app/frontend.md

 The next part `addEventListener("click", function(e) {...` tells javascript to add an event listener that *listen* to the **click** event and then execute some function.

-> In nutshell: Whenever this button with the id=convert is clicked, execute the following function.
+> In a nutshell: Whenever this button with the id=convert is clicked, execute the following function.

 Now let's go over the function